TYPO3-extensions/sphinx/Documentation/UserManual/SphinxDocumentationViewer/Index.rst

 - **Static:** This renders and shows the HTML version;

 - **Interactive:** This renders and shows the JSON version and as such requires extension `reST Documentation Viewer (restdoc)`_.
-In addition, this layout features an integrated :ref:`ReStructuredText editor <sphinx-documentation-editor>` to let you quickly edit and recompile a given chapter;
+In addition, this layout features an integrated :ref:`reStructuredText editor <sphinx-documentation-editor>` to let you quickly edit and recompile a given chapter;

 - **PDF:** This renders and shows the PDF version and as such requires either ``pdflatex`` or ``rst2pdf``: